Ebrahimshahhat/Fall-Detection-using-yolov3-tiny/README.md

 # limitation
-1-the model is not so accurate but the algorithm at some point will detect the fall and it will immediately send the alert 2-it's working on CPU only because it's directed to low-end devices
+1-the model is not so accurate but the algorithm at some point will detect the fall and it will immediately send the alert 2-It's working on the CPU only because it's directed to low-end devices